Sunnypaul393/Restuarant-Review-App-Udacity/README.md

 # Restaurant Review App

-This app  is created as part of the Udacity Nanodegree "Mobile Web Specialist".
+This app  is created as part of the Udacity Nanodegree "Front End Web Development.
 The project is divided into three stages.

 ![Screenshot](Screenshot.png)